 The genetic imputation presents a large number of internal quality controls making this inference extremely reliable (more than 95%), approaching the results obtained in whole genome sequencing, but with a much lower cost.

-In ADNTRO we use very powerful databases and imputation algorithms that allow us to have a reliability of more than 95%.
-However, since it is not an inference with 100% reliability and the transparency that characterizes us in ADNTRO, if you have one of the variants that define the APOE haplotype imputed, we want to inform you of it.
+In the DNA TEST at ADNTRO we use very powerful databases and imputation algorithms that allow us to have a reliability of more than 95%.
+However, given that it is not an inference with a reliability of 100% and the transparency that characterizes us at ADNTRO, in the event of having one of the variants that define the APOE haplotype We would like to inform you of this.